benjaminpillot/gis-tools/README.md

 GisTools is a small Python library for performing geographical computations.

 ## Requirements
 In theory, it should run with any equal or earlier version of the following libraries.
-However, it is possible to experience some trouble with some earlier versions of the rasterio package.
 Please report any issue you might cope with.

 * `` cpc.geogrids >= 0.2.3 ``
 * `` fiona >= 1.7.13 ``